 She was married early at age 16, but divorced several years later.
 During her years as a famous actor she would have two more marriages and divorces, to baseball great Joe DiMaggio and to famed playwright Arthur Miller.
 Her ascent to being a Hollywood star resulted in starring roles in many high-profile movies, such as The Seven Year Itch, Bus Stop, Gentleman Prefer Blondes, and Some Like It Hot.

 Her brilliant career was cut short upon her tragic death due to an overdose of barbiturates at age 36 on August 4, 1962 at her Los Angeles home.
-Circumstances of her death have been widely speculated upon, especially by the tabloid medical and conspiracy theorists.
+Circumstances of her death have been widely speculated upon, especially by the tabloid media and conspiracy theorists.
 It is well known that Marilyn Monroe suffered from substance abuse, depression and anxiety; however, what is generally not known to the public is that she struggled with stuttering at various points in her life.

 In Marilyn Monroe: The Final Years, the 2010 biography by Keith Badman, again it is conveyed that Marilyn’s stuttering began after childhood trauma.
 The book states, “But when she came face-to-face with Gladys(her mother), she was unable to fully explain what happened.
 Her dramatic experience had precipitated a stammer.”
 That her traumatic experiences activated her stuttering is widely put forth in other biographies.
 Badman stated about her childhood, “Norma Jean’s stutter continued to blight her.”
 He quoted her about her entrance into an orphanage, “So I stopped crying right away and I stuttered.”